Back to the blog

 Why It Looks Harmless:

-This offbeat reply in the Petrov Defense seems like a low-level blitz experiment.
-Most players assume Black has blundered a pawn early on.
+This wacky response in the Petrov Defense smacks of low-level blitz tinkering.
+Most players think that Black has carelessly dropped a pawn in the opening.

 Why It’s Dangerous: